snehalshirsath/deployment-with-eks/README.md

 # deployment-with-eks
-this branch containes scripts to deploy application using helm on private eks cluster
+this branch contains scripts to deploy application using helm on private eks cluster